How I Won My Husband Back

 1. I stopped trying to control him.

 I have control issues.
 Here's a whole other article I wrote on the matter.
 It's hard work NOT to be controlling, but it isn't as hard as trying to control everything!

 It took me awhile to get there, so make sure you check out my "Don't Eff This One Up," ritual I perform before communicating something difficult.
-For me, trying to control everything, including how we communicate, never got me anywhere.
+For me, trying to control everything, including how I was communicating, never got me anywhere.

 2. I grew personally and spiritually.